wp-plugins/wg-bitly-shortener/readme.txt

 2. A published post with box displaying the shortened URL and stats.

 == Changelog ==

+= 0.2 =
+Added ability to use pro domain.

 = 0.1 =
 First version.